jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ### Ending compiler divination: `-fopt-info-vec-missed`

 ​	At first glance, it should be the compiler's job do produce the code that runs on the underlying hardware, even somewhat "exotic" hardware like these SIMD units.
 Unfortunately, it can be quite complicated to divine what the compiler is doing, so actually **making the compiler print** some reports on how it is optimizing the code is quite important.
-The main flag I used to report on vectorization of the code was the flag `-fopt-info-vec-missed` from `gcc`.
+The main flag I used to report on vectorization of the code was the flag `-fopt-info-vec-missed` of `gcc`.
 The flags make the compiler print a report on which loops it failed to vectorize and why.
 Tracing back to the code, it is possible to read what is says and try to understand.
 In our case, for the `compute_density_3d_AoS_naive_omp-100k.c` file have the following report:

 ```
 exec/compute_density_3d_AoS_naive_omp-100k.c:21:5: missed: statement clobbers memory: exit (10);